imacat/flask-digestauth/README.rst

 Log Out
 =======

-Flask-Digest-Auth supports log out.
+Flask-DigestAuth supports log out.
 The user will be prompted for the new username and password.

 Test Client
 ===========

-Flask-Digest-Auth comes with a test client that supports HTTP digest authentication.
+Flask-DigestAuth comes with a test client that supports HTTP digest authentication.